History of Kfarsghab

 Kfarsghab in Zgharta District in the Mount Lebanon Governorate of Lebanon predates Christianity.
-However, like most villages in the Qadisha valley, Kfarsghab's history began with the settlement of the Maronites in Mount Lebanon during the 10th century.
-According to the popular tradition, the church of Saint Awtel was built on the ruins of a pagan temple.
-Pagan temples existed in this region as attested in the Greek inscription mentioning the date 272 AD found in the Mar Mama church in Ehden.
-Other temples may have existed in the region, such as the monastery of Mar Sarkis and Bakhos in Ehden, which may have been built atop ruins.
-Given the exceptional location of Saint Awtel's Church built on a promontory, the popular tradition about the existence of a pagan temple in Kfarsghab is plausible.
+As with most villages in the Qadisha valley, Kfarsghab's history began with the settlement of the Maronites in Mount Lebanon during the 7th century.
+According to local tradition, the church of Saint Awtel was built on the ruins of a pagan temple.
+The existence of pagan temples is attested to in a Greek inscription mentioning the date 272 AD found in the Mar Mama church in Ehden.
+The monastery of Mar Sarkis and Bakhos in Ehden may also have been built atop pagan ruins.